yuting1214/Interpretable_ML_tabular_and_image/README.md

 # Interpretable_ML_tabular_and_image

-Employ popular model-agnostic interpretable machine learning methods, LIME and SHAP, to analyze and interpret the behaviors of models in the context of tabular data classification and image data classification tasks
+Employ popular model-agnostic interpretable machine learning methods, LIME and SHAP, to analyze and interpret the behaviors of models in the context of tabular data classification and image data classification tasks.

 :question: **Problem:** How to enhance the interpretability of powerful black-box models?